Eschatologue/CM_wiki/docs/class/magus/arcanist.md

 *Your Order has taught you to expand your Arcane Armoury to hold more than the armaments of war.*

 You can perform your Arcane Armoury ritual on potions, spell scrolls, staffs, wands, Tiny wondrous items, and other Tiny items, storing them in your Arcane Armoury.
-As normal, you can use a Bonus Action to shunt or summon these items from your Arcane Armoury, but you must have a free hand to do so.
+As normal, you can use a **:rsc-b: Bonus Action**{ .rsc } to shunt or summon these items from your Arcane Armoury, but you must have a free hand to do so.

 Also, the maximum number of objects you can have as part of your Arcane Armoury is equal to your Intelligence modifier (minimum of 1) + your Magus level.
 All other rules for your Arcane Armoury still apply.